mreinke1/describe/README.md

 ## Notes
 I converted the live script `main.mlx` via  [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) to a markdown file `main.md`.
-In order to view the live script and it's output, you can click on the markdown version.
+In order to view the live script and it's output, you can click on `main.md`.